geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 Oh, you mean to run it.
 No, that's actually going to be faster.
 That should definitely be faster.
-You mean to do the beam search.
+You mean to do the BEAM search.

 ##### **Chenyu** [[00:49:46](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=2986)]
 I don't know.